Workflomics/workflomics-readthedocs/docs/source/developer-guide/domain-development.rst

 Configure Workflomics
 =====================

-The new domain should be added to the Postgres database on the Workflomics platform.
-The database can be updated from the `SQL script <https://github.com/Workflomics/workflomics-frontend/blob/main/database/03_import_data.sql>`_ available on the Workflomics platform.
+Once the issue was created for adding a new domain to Workflomics, the new domain should be added to the Postgres database.
+The database can be updated from the `SQL script <https://github.com/Workflomics/workflomics-frontend/blob/main/database/03_import_data.sql>`_ that contains the domain information.

-Once the `script <https://github.com/Workflomics/workflomics-frontend/blob/main/database/03_import_data.sql>`_ is updated and the new domain is added to the `public.domain` table, the Workflomics platform should be updated to reflect the new domain.
-Please contact the `Workflomics developers team <https://workflomics.readthedocs.io/en/domain-creation/#contents>`_ to update the platform.
+Once the `script <https://github.com/Workflomics/workflomics-frontend/blob/main/database/03_import_data.sql>`_ is updated to include the new domain in the `public.domain` table, and merged into the `main` branch, the Workflomics server should be updated to reflect the new domain annotations.

+In case a user took the initiative of updating the `script`, please create a PR into the `main` and request a review from the Workflomics developers team.
+If you have any questions or need help, please contact the `Workflomics developers team <https://workflomics.readthedocs.io/en/domain-creation/#contents>`_.

 An administrator should be able to update the Workflomics platform to reflect the new domain.
 The new domain should be visible on the Workflomics platform, and the tools in the domain should be available for use in the workflow editor.